-The employment is limited to four years in accordance with the Higher Education Act.
+The employment is limited to five years in accordance with the Higher Education Act.
 A position as associate senior lecturer is a qualifying employment that constitutes the first step in an academic career at SLU.
-An associate senior lecturer has the right during his or her employment to apply for promotion to senior lecturer on the basis of criteria established when the position as associate senior lecturer was announced.
+An associate senior lecturer has the right during his/her employment to apply for promotion to senior lecturer on the basis of criteria established when the position as associate senior lecturer was announced.

 According to agreement

 It is desirable that the application is written in English, because the applications will be evaluated by expert advisers both in Sweden and abroad.

 "Appointment procedures for teachers at SLU" and “General assessment criteria for the appointment of teachers" can be found here.

 Please apply by clicking on the apply-button below.

 Academic union representatives:

 The Swedish University of Agricultural Sciences (SLU) develops the understanding and sustainable use and management of biological natural resources.
 The university ranks well internationally within its subject areas.
 SLU is a research-intensive university that also offers unique degree programmes in for example rural development and natural resource management, environmental economics, animal science and landscape architecture.

 SLU has just over 3,000 employees, 5,000 students and a turnover of SEK 3 billion.
 The university has invested heavily in a modern, attractive environment on its campuses in Alnarp, Umeå and Uppsala.

 URL to this pagehttps://www.slu.se/en/about-slu/work-at-slu/jobs-vacancies/?rmpage=job&rmjob=5186&rmlang=UK